 Read also the interview on emerging-europe.com with Simone Remijnse, one of the autors of the report: Politics of memory and memorialisation: Is there an inclusive way forward for the Western Balkans?

 'The Past Continues' initiative offers more than 100 young people from the Western Balkans an opportunity to reflect on their parents’ war, waged during the nineties.
 In ethnically mixed groups they will do research, they will pay field visits and interview people involved in the events back then.
 PAX is a partner in this program, and will assist as resource organisation and in the organisation of some of the field visits.
 This program is part of PAX Regional Dealing with the Past Program for the Western Balkans.
 Read a blogpost about the initiative.
-More about the Past Continues project.
+For more detailed information on this project, see pastcontinues.org.